Karthik7TR/Karthik_poc/step_by_step_instructions.md

 > If you get an error along the lines of `unable to find cumulus-installer`, this likely means you don't have BAMS setup as a pip repo.
 See [Setup](#setup)

 2. Modify the file [installer_input.yaml](installer_input.yaml).
 This file does exactly what it says it does.
 It provides the installer with the information necessary to install everything.
 Change those lines with `# FIXME` in them.
 The others can remain the same.
-You should be able to do a find/replace for `TEN-Acct-Id` and replace with your TEN u account for most of the lines.
-However, there may be some lines where you are unable to do this.
-Please verify/change every line with `# FIXME` on it.
 3. Run the command below to create your resources.
 It will take about 10-15 minutes.
 (Replace `${AWS_PROFILE}` with the profile you used when logging into cloud-tool.
 If you didn't use one, omit the `--profile-name` argument.)
 ```sh